-Contact Lens Wear Information
+Contact Lens Wear Information and COVID-19

 In regards to contact lens wear, there is currently no evidence that contact lens wear poses a particular risk of infection with coronavirus (COVID-19).
 In addition, there is currently no clinical evidence that suggests contact lens wearers are more susceptible to coronavirus infection than eyeglass wearers or people who require no vision correction at all, as has been the subject of some news reports.
 Therefore, patients should continue to follow the wear and care recommendations from their eye care professional while wearing contact lenses.